eth-brownie/brownie/docs/quickstart.rst

 Handling Reverted Transactions
 ------------------------------

 Transactions that revert raise a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>` exception.
-To write assertions around this you can use :func:`brownie.reverts <brownie.test.plugin.RevertContextManager>` as a context manager, which functions very similarly to ``pytest.raises``:
+To write assertions around this you can use :func:`brownie.reverts <brownie.test.plugin.RevertContextManager>` as a context manager, which functions very similarly to :func:`pytest.raises <pytest.raises>`:

 .. code-block:: python
     :linenos: